 GRAY knew they wanted a bright and modern space, and Melodie helped them land on a mix of materials to achieve that look and help the office feel balanced and warm.

 The entryway is a welcoming spot for guests but gives the team some privacy, too.
 Keaton bookcases set a modern tone as you walk in the door.

 The open concept work stations make use of two 60×30 Pratt desks placed back to back, flanked by another 60×30 desk for interns, extra space and impromptu desk meetings.
 The team tested every one of our office chairs and decided that the Slyphy® office chair was their favorite.

 Shawn’s large 78×42 Pratt desk is sized to accommodate desk-side meetings.
-Lucky guests get to relax in her velvet Chloe chairs (which match the blue velvet Sabine sofa in the entryway).
+Lucky guests get to relax in her velvet Chloe chairs.
 A sheepskin rug and Kori basket with throw blankets keep things cozy in the chilly winter months.

 A cowhide rug under Associate Publisher Dixie Duncan’s desk gives a nod to her home state of Montana, and coordinates with the Lind cowhide ottomans in the entryway.
 The other desks are each anchored by an indoor/outdoor Sequence rug, a durable flat weave option ideal for office chair casters.

 The oval-shaped Julian table is where the team gathers for meetings.
 Extra Hirsch chairs at the desks are pulled over as needed.
 Addison cabinets in crisp white hide extra office supplies.
 A Portica counter table serves as a coffee and lunch perch and the walnut Delano cabinet stashes kitchen essentials.

 Given the building’s history as a beer bottling plant, the team loved the idea of incorporating some glass elements, like the white glass desktops and hand-blown Glow pendants above the meeting table.